 Can I get a protective order against someone when they’ve only threatened me?

-According to Texas Family Code 85.001, a court can grant a final protective order if the judge concludes that:
+According to Texas Family Code 85.001, a court can grant a final protective order if the judge concludes that family violence has occurred.

 Family violence is defined as an act against a family member or household member against another family member or household member that does any of the following:

 - Intended to result in physical harm, bodily injury, assault, or sexual assault; or

 - Makes a threat that reasonably places the person in fear of imminent physical harm, bodily injury, assault, or sexual assault.